tmplt/bookwyrm/README.md

 Running
 ---
-The path for finding Python modules is hard-coded but relative, so for now:
+When compiling in debug, the path for finding Python modules is a hard-coded relative, so for now:
 ```
 $ cd build